by Wyn Hilty

 Hey, check it out: it’s Los Lobos with Steve Allen on bass!

 Los Lobos is a band out of East LA that combines traditional Mexican sounds with roots rock.
-Steve Allen was the original host of the Tonight Show, appearing from 1953 to 1957.
+Steve Allen (1921-2000) was the original host of the Tonight Show, appearing from 1953 to 1957; he was also an author, singer, pianist, and prolific composer.

 Hey, it’s Captain Kangaroo and Mr. Green Jeans out clubbing.